krakenjs/swaggerize-express/README.md

 - API documentation route.
 - Input model validation.
 - Models and handlers stubs generator command (`swaggerize`).

-`swaggerize-express` is currently `pre-release` and as a result may change without warning.

 ### Why "Spec First"